solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 I have selected the facts which have come to light for all the chondrites — and handle them here,

-1\. that they are comprised out of only fine or coarser little mineral fragments or out of angular or hemispherical shattered pieces of chondrules and of these themselves;
+1\. that they are merely comprised out of fine or coarser little mineral fragments or out of angular or hemispherical shattered pieces of chondrules and of these themselves;

 ...